ArlynGajilanTR/ShiftSmart/API_REFERENCE.md

 **Errors:**

-- `403` - "Only administrators and managers can delete employees"
+- `403` - "Only administrators, managers, and team leaders can delete employees"
 - `404` - Employee not found

 ---